adityarizqi/Docker-Laravel-FrankenPHP-NginX/README.md

 > **Note**: The `./` at the beginning of each command is an alias to `docker compose exec php`, allowing you to run commands within the container without entering it.

 You're done!
-Open https://laravel.docker.localhost to view application.
+Open https://laravel.docker.localhost to view the application.